Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices

 Then, we establish the corresponding result for the modified gAL equation \eqref{mgal}.
-However, unlike the case of gDNLS, a global existence result for the finite-dimensional modified gAL lattice, valid at least for a suitable size of initial data or for a suitable range of exponents, does not appear to be attainable at present.
-Such a result would rely on the derivation of an appropriate conservation law for the modified gAL system.
-We note that, even in the case of zero boundary conditions, the gAL lattice possesses a non-trivial conserved quantity involving the Gauss hypergeometric function \cite{PGKgAL,JMPClo}.
-The derivation of a conservation law for the modified gAL lattice is of independent interest and will be pursued elsewhere.

 Our first result concerns the lifespan of modified gDNLS on the infinite lattice and reads as follows. \begin{theorem} Given $p\geq 1$ and $\varepsilon>0$, consider the Cauchy problem \eqref{mgdnls}-\eqref{vbcn} for the modified gDNLS equation with initial data $\Phi(0) \in \ell^2$ such that